Federal paycheck adjustment

 Should I use paystub mode or worksheet mode?

-Does a negative adjustment mean I will get a refund?
+Does a negative adjustment guarantee a refund?

 Why does Step 3 increase when reducing withholding?